So you’ve decided to put together a marketing plan to market your latest product, promotion, or your business in general.

 People collect and consume their information differently.
 It’s easy to assume that most use the web to gather their latest info, but that’s unnecessarily true.

 Many people watch cable TV.
-Others still hold monthly magazine subscription.
+Others still hold monthly magazine subscriptions.
 And some might prefer snail mail.

 And when it comes to the internet, a world that seems larger than life itself, there are so many avenues.
 There’s social media marketing, email newsletters, website ads, and more.